carlpatchett/CanComputersThink/RasaNLU/data/nlu.md

 - do you have a name?
 - what do they call you?

+## intent:age_challenge
+- how old are you?
+- whats your age?
+- how long have you existed?

 ## intent:name_response
 - im called
 - my name is